 Since early 2012 I also hold an US extra class "W6EAT".
 Whenever I'm back in the US I am also pretty active on 20m but also via D-Star (US-Trust, Reflectors 6C, 9C, 10C, 12A, 14C, 30C and during Hamvention on 38C)

-HF is by far my #1 activity and playground even when I´m also doing soem VHF/UHF D-Star (mobile and portable).
+HF is by far my #1 activity and playground even when I´m also doing some VHF/UHF D-Star (mainly mobile and portable).
 I am still enjoying hamradio a lot - and will probably ever do - along with the suspended bands of swadling athmospheres and ionospheres.

-We recently built our own D-Star Network in our county "Schleswig-Holstein" over the last 2 years - today 17 repeaters work permanently in our net (and several more of others)......I am owning 8 repeaters on 2m and 70cm today, hosted at 4 different locations: At my qth "DB0EAT", in Laboe near our capitol Kiel "DB0DMB", near Heide "DM0HEI" and in Timmendorfer Strand "DB0MAR-B".
-In parallel I am SysOp of 16 repeaters in our county.
+Over the last 2 years we built our own D-Star Network in our county "Schleswig-Holstein" - today 17 repeaters work permanently in our net (and several more of others)......I am owning 8 repeaters on 2m and 70cm today, hosted at 4 different locations, at my qth "DB0EAT", in Laboe near our capitol Kiel "DB0DMB", near Heide "DM0HEI" and in Timmendorfer Strand "DB0MAR-B".
+In addition I am SysOp of 16 repeaters in our county.

 Over the last 2 years I built several more repeaters for other locations and friends.
 If you are interested in some more detailed information please visit www.qrz.com/db/DB0EAT

-Here are some pictures of my place, for some of us better known as "Radio Ellerhoop" :-)
+Here are some pictures of "Radio Ellerhoop" as some of us call my place :-)

 The only downside: It is an antenna made and optimized for our HAM-bands and it is only working there.
 It handles 5 bands but nothing in between, like SteppIRs do.
 But those have fixed element spacing and have lots of moving parts...they need maintanance and show weak front/back performance on the high bands.